kyleboyd/lectures/IXD302/IXD302-Deliverables.md

 + [HTML5 for Web Designers](http://abookapart.com/products/html5-for-web-designers)

-###2B: Macro-Interactions (8%)
+###2B: Macro-Interactions (⅕)

 Demonstrate an understanding of the effective organisation of content at the page level.
+Beginning with a Style Tile or an Element Collage, consider the visual grammar of your page, establishing a look and feel you consider appropriate.

 Using wireframes and high-level abstracted HTML prototypes showcase your understanding of macro-level interactions and how these can enhance the narrative experience.

 Taking the content supplied, consider how users are moving between the main elements of the site.